tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 </details>
 <details><summary>Usage:</summary><br>

 Once we have our stopwords we can remove them using a for loop.
-First we store our stopwords in a variable:
+First we store our stopwords as a set in a variable.
+The `set` data structure creates an unordered list with duplicates removed.
+Sets make it easy to compare the contents of lists to find the difference:

 ```python
 sw = set(stopwords.words('english'))